Updated January 2018

 Why do we swaddle in the first place?
 Remember that newborns are born with the “Moro reflex,” which is a response to a sudden (or perceived) loss of support.
 It’s believed to be the only unlearned fear in human newborns.
 It may have developed in human evolution to help the infant cling to his mother while being carried around all day.
 It causes the infant to quickly embrace his/her mother again after losing their sense of balance or suddenly feeling unsupported.
 This is typically followed by sudden (and very loud!) crying.

-However, if your 4-month-old is fighting and breaking free from the moment you wrap him/her, it could mean the swaddling is more restrictive than it is soothing.
-Around 4-6 months is when most babies start rejecting the swaddle and start busting out in the middle of the night.
+However, if your 4-month-old is fighting and breaking free from the moment you wrap him up, even if he can’t roll over yet, it could mean the swaddling is more restrictive than it is soothing.
+Around 4-6 months is when most babies start rejecting the swaddle and start busting out in the middle of the night (for various reasons).
 Though not as common, some babies can remain comfortably swaddled in months 7, 8 or even 9 (lucky you).

 I had a friend who clung on sooooo tightly to the swaddle in hopes of getting her son to nap longer so she could get some work in during the day.
 We’ve all been there, sister.
 I joked that she couldn’t swaddle him into the preschool years.
 It’s one of those moments you realize you may need to hire some childcare help…

-If your swaddled baby is managing to bust out and roll over, it’s definitely time to stop swaddling.
-Sleeping facedown with haphazard blankets in the crib is a no-no, especially before 6 months.
+Once your baby starts to roll over (this is usually by about 6 months), it’s definitely time to stop swaddling.
+This can be painful, I know, because swaddling WORKS.
+Period.
+But when it’s combined with stomach sleeping, it can be problematic (dangerous).
+Specifically, swaddled prone babies are at a higher risk for SIDS.
+This obviously isn’t an issue before baby can roll over, but it could be a problem afterwards.
+Sleeping face down, especially with haphazard blankets in the crib, is a no-no, particularly before 6 months.
 Remember the peak risk for SIDS is between 2 and 4 months old with 95% of all cases occurring before 6 months.
 Thus, we highly recommend sleep sacks or something like the Zipadee-Zip, which may also hinder rolling (at this age, at least).
+(Brit’s done a lot of research on this, and writes about it on her blog, if you’d like to read more about the science of swaddling.)

 Upping your Swaddle Game